 - Counselling/psychological therapy.
 In most situations you’ll be referred to a psychologist, counsellor or other mental health professional to help you manage day to day life.
 They’ll provide helpful strategies and psychological therapies.

 If you’ve been diagnosed with bipolar disorder, there are a few things you need to be aware of:

-- Therapies and counselling are usually ineffective on their own, but are really useful if they are used with medication
+- Psychological therapies and counselling are often not effective treatments on their own, but they can be helpful if used together with medication.

 - There are often multiple types of medication to treat different mood changes.